opengeospatial/CBD-Volume-13-CDB-Rules-for-Encoding-CDB-Vector-Data-using-GeoPackage/README.md

-# OGC 19-054 CDB Vector Data in Geopackage Extension
+# OGC 19-054 CDB Vector Data in Geopackage

-This GitHub repository contains the content for a draft GeoPackage extension for a CDB data store.
+This GitHub repository contains the content for a draft document on structuring a GeoPackage to be compliant with the requirements for vector data in a CDB data store.

 The repo is organized as follows:

-* index.adoc - nothing in this document
 * standard - the main standard document content is in this subdirectory
   - organized in multiple sections and directories
   - this is the only part needed to create a standard